-(b) An agreement on the handling of Litigating Subdivision Litigation Costs is attached as Exhibit G and incorporated herein by reference.
-The Litigating Subdivision Litigation Cost Payment is to be available to counsel for Litigating Subdivisions that become Participating Subdivisions and who waive any other right(s) they may have to compensation in connection with this Settlement for reasonable Litigation Costs incurred in connection with their Claims against Releasees.

-- (1) The Qualified Settlement Fund Administrator shall allow eligible counsel reimbursement for reasonable Litigation Costs as provided in Exhibit G. Such Litigation Costs shall be divided among Participating Subdivisions as provided in Exhibit G under the jurisdiction and authority of the Court.
-Any amount remaining in the Litigation Subdivision Litigation Costs Payment sub-fund after such allocation shall be returned to CVS. - (2) No funds may be used to compensate Litigation Costs incurred by Non-Participating Subdivisions or Non-Litigating Subdivisions, or Litigation Costs arising out of representation of any such Subdivision.

-- (3) No attorney for any Litigating Subdivision may receive any share of the Litigating Subdivision Litigation Cost Payment unless the following eligibility requirements are met and certified by the attorney: - i.
+- (b) An agreement on the handling of Litigating Subdivision Litigation Costs is attached as Exhibit G and incorporated herein by reference.
+The Litigating Subdivision Litigation Cost Payment is to be available to counsel for Litigating Subdivisions that become Participating Subdivisions and who waive any other right(s) they may have to compensation in connection with this Settlement for reasonable Litigation Costs incurred in connection with their Claims against Releasees. - (1) The Qualified Settlement Fund Administrator shall allow eligible counsel reimbursement for reasonable Litigation Costs as provided in Exhibit G. Such Litigation Costs shall be divided among Participating Subdivisions as provided in Exhibit G under the jurisdiction and authority of the Court.
+Any amount remaining in the Litigation Subdivision Litigation Costs Payment sub-fund after such allocation shall be returned to Walgreens. - (2) No funds may be used to compensate Litigation Costs incurred by Non-Participating Subdivisions or Non-Litigating Subdivisions, or Litigation Costs arising out of representation of any such Subdivision. - (3) No attorney for any Litigating Subdivision may receive any share of the Litigating Subdivision Litigation Cost Payment unless the following eligibility requirements are met and certified by the attorney: - i.
 The attorney must represent that s/he has no present intent to represent or participate in the representation of any Subdivision or any Releasor with respect to the litigation of any Released Claims against any Releasees. - ii.
 The attorney must represent that s/he will not charge or accept any referral fees for any Released Claims asserted or maintained against Releasees by any Subdivision or any Releasor. - iii.
 The attorney may not have, and must represent that s/he does not have, a claim for fees, costs or expenses related to the litigation of any Released Claims against any Releasees by any Subdivision or any Releasor after March 22, 2022. - iv.
-Notwithstanding the foregoing, nothing in this subsection C.1(b)(3) is intended to operate as a "restriction" on the right of any attorney to practice law within the meaning of Rule 5.6(b) of the Florida Rules of Professional Conduct or any equivalent provision of any other jurisdiction's rules of professional conduct.
+Notwithstanding the foregoing, nothing in this subsection C.1(b)(3) is intended to operate as a "restriction" on the right of any attorney to practice law within the meaning of Rule 5.6(b) of the Florida

+Rules of Professional Conduct or any equivalent provision of any other jurisdiction's rules of professional conduct.
-(c) Plaintiff shall file in the Court a motion for the State's Litigation Costs up to \$22,000,000.
-CVS shall not oppose the motion so long as the State does not seek more than \$22,000,000 in Litigation Costs.
-If any amount of the \$22,000,000 is not awarded by the Court, that amount shall be returned to CVS.
-As set forth in Section C.2 below, in the event the Court awards the State Litigation Costs in excess of \$22,000,000, the Releasees shall have no obligation to pay any amount in excess of \$22,000,000.

-2. No Other Payments by Releasees as to Covered Conduct, Released Claims, the

-Florida AG Action, Other Actions, Plaintiff, Subdivisions or State Outside Litigation any obligation to make any further or additional payments in connection with Claims for Covered
+- (c) Plaintiff shall file in the Court a motion for the State's Litigation Costs up to thirty-four million dollars (\$34,000,000).
+Walgreens shall not oppose the motion so long as the State does not seek more than 34,000,000 in Litigation Costs.
+If any amount of the \$34,000,000 is not awarded by the Court, that amount shall be returned to Walgreens.
+As set forth in Section C.2 below, in the event the Court awards the State Litigation Costs in excess of \$34,000,000, the Releasees shall have no obligation to pay any amount in excess of \$34,000,000. - 2.
+No Other Payments by Releasees as to Covered Conduct, Released Claims, the Florida AG Action, Other Actions, Plaintiff, Subdivisions or State Outside Litigation Counsel or Litigation Costs.
+Other than the Remediation Payments and the Litigation Costs Payments by Walgreens referenced in Section C.1(a), none of the Releasees shall have any obligation to make any further or additional payments in connection with Claims for Covered Conduct or Litigation Costs or this Settlement.